gmreizu/george-2019-07-12/README.md

 # George - 11/07/2019

 This repository contains the front-end and the back-end for a simple Document Uploading Web application.

+While the backend actually stores uploaded documents on disk, it keeps document metadata in an in-memory database that is reset every time the server restarts.

 ## Installation